E-MailRelay

 A mailbox is normally just a sub-directory of the main spool directory with a name matching the first part of the recipient address.
 It is traditional to have a catch-all mailbox called postmaster for unrecognised names.

 Deriving a suitable mailbox name from the recipient address is best done by an address verifier script (--address-verifier).
 The address verifier can check each recipient address and map it to a mailbox name which then gets written to the envelope file's To-Local list.
-After that a delivery filter script (--filter) just has to copy the message files into the designated mailboxes.
+After that a delivery filter script (--filter) just has to move the message files into the designated mailboxes.

 Once e-mail messages have been delivered into separate mailboxes they can be accessed by individual users using POP with the --pop-by-name option.
 When a user's e-mail user agent retrieves messages using POP it supplies a user-id for authentication purposes and E-MailRelay will use this user-id to select the appropriate mailbox from which to serve up e-mails.